douglaswdhein/douglaswdhein/README.md

 Hello!
 I'm Douglas, a professional working as a real estate broker, but also venturing into the world of development, an area that has always piqued my interest.

-I have a technical background in computer science and I am a full stack developer.
+I have a technical background in IT and I am a full stack developer.
 Recently, I completed a degree in real estate transactions, further expanding my expertise in the real estate market.

 I'm passionate about technology, and I believe that the combination of this passion with my proactive, dedicated, and hardworking nature allows me to explore various professional fields with diligence.